UFC 171: Background

 Tor Troéng was expected to face Bubba McDaniel at this event.
 However, Troeng was forced out of the bout due to an injury and was replaced by UFC newcomer Sean Strickland.

 The televised preliminary portion of the card aired on Fox Sports 2.

 Renée Forte weighed in one pound over the lightweight limit of 156 lb.
 He decided not to cut the additional pound, so had to surrender 20% of his purse to his opponent, Francisco Treviño.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: